dataroche/pubsub-dlt-stream/README.md

   with Postgres this is the schema.
 - `max_bundle_size`: If the number of messages reaches this within one window_size_secs, will flush early.
-Keep in mind that this implementation can't support more than about 300 messages per second.
-Therefore, If window_size_secs = 5, max_bundle_size should be about 5 \* 300 = 1500.
+Keep in mind that this implementation can't support more than about 500 messages per second.
+Therefore, If window_size_secs = 5, max_bundle_size should be about 5 \* 500 = 2500.
 This will avoid one worker hogging many messages without acking.
-- `primary_key_column_name`: The primary key column name to deduplicate incoming events
 - `pubsub_input_subscription`: The input Pub/Sub subscription path
 - `table_name_data_key`: The JSON data can contain a specific key `table_name_data_key` that will define the output table name.
 I.e. if `table_name_data_key=eventName`, the